To avoid persisting problems like this we recommend the world’s leading web hosting company, Siteground. View current sale here.

 Step 5.
 Save the PHP.ini file.

 Step 6.
-Navigate back to WordPress and refresh your media gallery, now upload your media file.
+Navigate back to WordPress and refresh your media gallery, and now upload your media file.

-If you are trying to operate on below standard hosting, we strongly suggest taking a look at hosting your website with Siteground.
-We can assist with the website migration and you can receive a discount here.
+If you are trying to operate on below-standard hosting, we strongly suggest looking at hosting your website with Siteground.
+We can assist with the website migration, and you can receive a discount here.